 Meant for your baby’s delicate skin, this laundry detergent has no artificial colour.
 It is further free of phosphorous and fluorescent.
 Ideal for the little one’s tiny clothes!

 - Choose soft fabrics for baby clothes and ensure that your baby is warm and cosy not hot and sweaty.
 Don’t put many clothes on the baby else the little one will feel hot which could lead to dehydration.

-- Be alert on rashes as babies with sensitive skin develop heat rashes in winters if the clothes are too warm or the bedroom/place in heated up more than necessary.
+- Be alert for rashes as babies with sensitive skin develop heat rashes in winter if the clothes are too warm or the bedroom/place in heated up more than necessary.

 - Remember to keep dress babies in comfortable layered clothing made of breathable fabrics.
 You can also keep your baby warm at night by swaddling.

 This gives around 8 hours of protection from mosquitoes.
-Packed with pure citronella oil and eucalyptus oil it is baby safe.
-Care is taken to utilise superior quality fabric and glue use as not to irritate the tender skin.
+Packed with pure citronella oil, lemongrass oil, and peppermint oil, it is baby-safe.
+Care is taken to utilise superior-quality fabric and glue use as not to irritate the tender skin.

 Your precious one is more likely to have something with a sweet flavour.
 But instead of loading in the sugar opt for natural ingredients.
 Berries are a good option due to their attractive colours and natural sweetness.
 Sweet potato is nutritious as well as mildly sweet, just boil or puree it like a regular potato.
-Dr Sravya C Tipirneni suggests adding hearty soups such as vegetable, tomato and lentil to the menu.
+Dr Sravya C Tipirneni suggests adding hearty soups such as vegetables, tomatoes and lentils to the menu.

 Dr Sravya C Tipirneni immunity boosters and health tips…

-- Never hurry to feed you little bundle of joy with superfood.
+- Never hurry to feed your little bundle of joy with superfood.

 - There are healthy habits you can adopt that will give your child’s immune system a boost.
 Serve more fruits and vegetables.